jeapostrophe/kmg/README.md

 We're not sure exactly how to do both of these at the same time, so B might be a sub-language of A.

-For A, we're influence by Paul Downen's work:
+For A, we're influenced by Paul Downen's work:
 - https://ix.cs.uoregon.edu/~pdownen/publications/sequent-intro.pdf
 - https://arxiv.org/pdf/1907.13227.pdf